 Colorful boating options and tours

 Labuan Bajo as a base for your Komodo tour

 Labuan Bajo is a good place for getting provisions and having a meal prior to or after your days adventure exploring the park.
 Since there are no accommodation or camping allowed on the park, you will find the best accommodations at this port town.
 Or you can sign up to take a variety of boat Komodo tours that include stays overnight on the ships in visiting the various islands and Komodo travel offered.
 Another popular excursion includes Komodo diving tours to Komodo National Park diving or at the various island diving spots.

 Tip: for more information about housing, dining or tour operators around Labuan Bajo, check out the Flores destination site here.

-Beauties on Board to Komodo National Park
+Boat experience to Komodo National Park